Contents

 Current account balance −$23.3B −$64.2B −$125.7B

-The danger zone starts at ~2.5% CAD/GDP, not 50%.
+The danger zone starts at ~2.5% Current Account Deficit/GDP.
 That's where rating agencies flag external-stability concerns and the INR comes under sustained pressure.
-The slider crosses that around a 37% decline — well before the headline 50% scenario.
+That scenario materializes at a 37% IT-BPO revenue decline.

 These figures are conservative.
-CAD as a % of GDP scales linearly here only because GDP is held constant in the denominator.
+Current Account Deficit as a % of GDP scales linearly here only because GDP is held constant in the denominator.
 In reality, a meaningful export decline shrinks GDP too, making the ratio worse than the linear projection.

 India's $300B AI Shock